- Does Your Motherboard Affect FPS?

 Asking the question “does your motherboard matter for gaming” is like asking if the type of wheels you have on your car affects your driving.

-While yes, high-end wheels may help you if you’re racing, normally as long as you’re just using it normally there is no noticeable difference between different wheels.
-Likewise, the type of motherboard will not generally affect your gaming performance until you go to high-end models.
+Likewise, the type of motherboard you buy will not generally affect your gaming performance until you go to high-end models.

 Does Your Motherboard Affect FPS?